Bindhaast: Plot

-Mayuri aka Mayu (Gautami Kapoor) and Vaijayanta aka Vaiju (Sharvari Jamenis) are two best friends studying in a girls college.
+Mayuri Mayu (Gautami Kapoor) and Vaijayanta a.k.a.
+Vaiju (Sharvari Jamenis) are two best friends studying in a girls college.
 A girl is stabbed by her boyfriend, Rahul, after being harassed and blackmailed by him.
 ACP Nisha Velankar (Mona Ambegaonkar) arrests Rahul and throws him in jail, where he later commits suicide.
 Nisha is an ex-alumni of the college and later gets invited as chief guest of its silver jubilee function.
 Mayuri and Vaiju decide to carve their own destinies after hearing a speech from Nisha several days before the function.

 Mayu's Aunt Attu (Reema Lagoo) decides to hand over the family business to her niece and arrange for her marriage.
 In desperation, Vaiju lies to Attu that Mayu is in love with a pilot named Mahesh Mukadam, whom she met on a trip to Goa.
 Attu is visibly upset, but decides to support her niece.
 Later, Mayu starts receiving phone calls from a 'Mahesh Mukadam'.
 Though she doesn't know him, everything goes fine at first, until Mayu gets a call from "Mahesh" a day before the silver jubilee function.
 Deciding that someone has caught on to their plan and is deciding to blackmail them, Mayu and Vaiju decide to call this Mahesh to their hostel.

 The girls are armed, waiting for Mahesh to turn up, when they hear that Sheela, one of their classmates is also present, since she is ill.
 Vaiju then goes to put off the gallery bulb.
 Suddenly, both hear gunshots and rush to find the so-called "Mahesh" dead.
 Each girl assumes the other to be the killer, until they realize that none of them fired the fatal bullet.
 Vaiju and Mayu decide to dispose of Mahesh's dead body, but it suddenly goes missing.
 The silver jubilee function abruptly comes to a halt when Mahesh's body falls on the stage from the A/C pipes.

 Things take a strange turn when it appears that Mayu's gun has been fired.
 The girls are arrested, where they tell the whole story to Nisha, but she derisively brushes it off since Mayu's gun was found to be a perfect match for the bullet.
 Then, a woman claiming to be Mahesh's mother suddenly arrives in the police station.
 Realizing that they are getting deeper into this mess, the girls escape from the police station.
 After contacting their classmates and teachers, Vaiju and Mayu learn that Sheela is also missing since the day of murder and Attu was seen washing her hands continuously in her bungalow, where the girls initially get shelter.